s3437526/USAP_Assignment2/tests/results/PhoronixTest_Results.md

 ## Conclusion

-Overall, the Raspberry Pi computer performs well among its peer architectures and in a number of cases has produced more favourable results.
-Some performance characteristics such as CPU and Disk are comparable and in some cases better than well known modern hardware.
+Overall, the Raspberry Pi computer performs well compared to its peer architectures and in a number of tests produced more favourable results.
+Some performance characteristics such as CPU and Disk are comparable to and in some cases better than well known modern hardware such as the AMD Ryzen 5, Intel Xeon Silver and M.2 and other SSD drives.

 The unit test results are relatively consistent given similar test cases such as those within the RAMspeed SMP category.
 Of those tests, only a few minor noteworthy points and dips in performance were observed.
 Some tests lack comparative data among competing hardware systems, resulting in a limited test analysis.
-Quality of the analysis would be improved with a wider testing pool and further iterations of the chosen tests.
+Quality of the analysis could be improved with a wider testing pool and further iterations of the chosen tests.
 No major anomalies were observed during the analysis of the test results.

 While the unit consistently performed in the "Low-Tier" computer category, it is important to note is that it is a ~$100 all-in-one computer, after all.

 ***

-• introduction (2 marks): explain the structure the report will have and what you plan to cover.
-• method (3 Marks): outline what you did to decide which tests to run and the tests that you selected and how you ran them.
-• results (5 marks): summarise the results of the tests you ran, include relevant tables and graphs that show the important parts of the results.
-• analysis (8 Marks): discuss the results that you found and what they mean about the performance of your raspberry pi.
-• conclusions (2 Marks): summarise the key points that you found in the results and analysis.